jasonsbeer/AmigaPCI/developer_guide.md

 ### 2.2.3 PCI AUTOCONFIG Configuration

-During the AUTOCONFIG process, up to 21 AUTOCONFIG capable PCI device slots may be addressed by the Local PCI Bridge, although the AmigaPCI has only five PCI slots.
+During the AUTOCONFIG process, up to 21 AUTOCONFIG capable PCI device slots may be addressed by the Local PCI Bridge, although the AmigaPCI has only five.
 During the configuration access, the Local PCI Bridge asserts **IDSEL** with one of 21 address bits, **A[31..11]**.
 Once the device has been configured, the device should only be accessed through its AUTOCONFIG assigned base address.
 Shown below is the list of possible AmigaPCI slot **IDSEL** addresses.
 This list maintains compatability with Prometheus* **IDSEL** addresses while allowing for expansion in the number of slots in new system designs.

 Examples:
 1) Applying address $0200 0000 will enable **IDSEL** of the card in slot 9.